 What are viable strategies for dog bite prevention?

 A viable strategy is one is one which minimizes the belief “it cannot happen to me”.
 This strategy entails that a person accept that they can be bitten by a dog and that they take certain precautions.
 For example, this kind of strategy has been effective in other injury prevention programs, such as no drinking when driving or placing smoke detectors in the home.
 The authors also recommend a shift away from preventive strategies to strategies which incorporate more about educating people about how to reduce the severity of dog bite injury once an attack starts (i.e. rolling up in a ball to protect the neck).

-In sum, no matter what strategy is employed, dog bites will always remain a serious problem.
+In sum, no matter what strategy is employed, dog bites will always remain a serious public health problem.
 There are simply too many variables that contribute to dog bite risk.
 Focusing on what a potential victim can do to reduce the risk is only part of the solution.
-Important solutions also include parental supervision, owner responsibility and the breeding of dogs with good temperaments.
-Owners have to act in ways to minimize the likelihood that their dog will bite a person (training, socialization etc.) and breeders have to act in ways to ensure that the lines of dogs they produce are void of genetically-based medical or behavioral disorders.
+Other important solutions also include parental supervision, owner responsibility and the breeding of dogs with good temperaments.
+Owners must act to minimize the likelihood that their dog will bite a person (training, socialization etc.) and breeders must ensure that the lines of dogs they produce are void of medical or behavioral problems.
 More about techniques for dog bite prevention and safety can be found elsewhere on this website.